CyberXsociety/cxs-methodology-manager/README.md

 ### Backup & Restore
 - Click "Backup" in the footer to download your data.
 - Click "Restore" to import a backup (replace or merge).
+  - A sample file called "bonus-backup.json" is included with this project.
+It contains extra ready-made methodologies and commands to help you get started or expand your collection.
+  - To use the bonus backup or any backup file:
+    1. Click the "Restore" button (📂) in the footer.
+    2. Click "Choose Backup File" and select "bonus-backup.json" (or any other backup file).
+    3. You will see a preview of the backup contents.
+    4. Choose one of the following options:
+       - **Replace:** This will completely overwrite your current methods with the methods from the backup file.
+Use this if you want to start fresh or restore a previous state.
+       - **Merge:** This will add any new methods from the backup file to your current list, without removing your existing methods.
+If a method with the same name exists, only new commands or tags will be added.
+Use this to combine your data with the bonus backup or another backup file.
+    5. Confirm your choice.
+Your methods will be updated accordingly.

 ### Recently Deleted
 - Click "Recently Deleted" in the footer to view, restore, or permanently delete items.